Skip to content

 More than forty courses are offered at AHS/CHS for dual high school and college credit.

-More extensive information regarding currently available curriculum may be found in the Course Description Guide.
+More extensive information regarding currently available curriculum may be found in the Course Description Guide on the Course Planning webpage.